U.S. agencies back revoking ability of China Telecom to operate in U.S.

-WASHINGTON (Reuters) - The U.S. Justice Department and other federal agencies on Thursday called on the Federal Communications Commission (FCC) to revoke China Telecom (Americas) Corp’s authorization to provide international telecommunications services to and from the United States.
+WASHINGTON (Reuters) - The U.S. Justice Department and other federal agencies on Thursday called on the Federal Communications Commission (FCC) to revoke China Telecom (Americas) Corp’s (0728.HK) authorization to provide international telecommunications services to and from the United States.

 China Telecom is the U.S. subsidiary of a People’s Republic of China (PRC) state-owned telecommunications company.
-Last year, two U.S. senators asked the FCC to review approvals of China Telecom and China Unicom to operate in the United States.
-The FCC last May voted unanimously to deny another state-owned Chinese telecommunications company, China Mobile Ltd, the right to provide services in the United States, citing risks that the Chinese government could use the approval to conduct espionage against the U.S. government.
+Last year, two U.S. senators asked the FCC to review approvals of China Telecom and China Unicom (0762.HK) to operate in the United States.

+The FCC last May voted unanimously to deny another state-owned Chinese telecommunications company, China Mobile Ltd (0941.HK), the right to provide services in the United States, citing risks that the Chinese government could use the approval to conduct espionage against the U.S. government, It said then that it was “looking” at the licenses of China Telecom and China Unicom.

-China Telecom did not immediately respond to a request for comment.
+China Telecom (Americas) rejected the allegations and said it has “been extremely cooperative and transparent with regulators.”

+China’s foreign ministry said on Friday that Beijing is “firmly opposed” to any action by the United States against China Telecom.

+“We urge the United States to respect market economy principles, to cease its mistaken practices of generalizing national security and politicizing economic issues, and to cease unjustifiable oppression of Chinese companies,” Foreign ministry spokesman Zhao Lijian told reporters during a daily briefing.

 China’s telecommunications networks and companies have come under heightened scrutiny by U.S. agencies.
-The FCC did not immediately comment.
+An FCC spokeswoman said the agency “has been looking at this issue.
+We welcome the input of the executive branch agencies and will review it carefully.”

 The agencies, including Homeland Security, Defense, State, Commerce, and the United States Trade Representative, cited “substantial and unacceptable national security and law enforcement risks associated with China Telecom’s operations.”